-8.3.13.
-Using the Search Setup Dialog box
+8.4.13 Using the Search Setup Dialog box

 You must be in an active graphic window to search.
-Select "Search - Setup" from the menu or press Alt-F2 from the keyboard to bring up the search setup dialog box.
-Refer to section 8.2.2.
+Select "Search - Search Setup" from the menu or press Alt-F2 from the keyboard to bring up the search setup dialog box.
+Refer to section "8.3.2.3" on page 5.

 Select to search for the next occurrence when the data for a given "Pen" is "Greater than", "Less than", or "Equal to" the "Value".
 Search will start at the current position and search either "Forward" or "Backwards" though the file.
 When the "Event Hopping" check box is checked, search will first search for the search condition to NOT be true then find the next occurrence when it is true.
 This allows the user to quickly go from one "event" to the next.
-The "Find" button will cause the search to occur right now. the dialog box will stay up until the "Close" button or the "Close" system button menu item is selected.
+The "Find" button will cause the search to occur right now, the dialog box will stay up until the "Close" button or the "Close" system button menu item is selected.

-8.3.14.
-Synchronizing Windows
+8.4.14 Synchronizing Windows